vfarcic/devops24/manuscript/04-helm.md

 * `Files`: A map-like object containing all non-special files in the Chart.
 This will not give you access to templates, but will give you access to additional files that are present (unless they are excluded using .helmignore).
 Files can be accessed using `{{index .Files "file.name"}}` or using the `{{.Files.Get name}}` or `{{.Files.GetString name}}` functions.
 You can also access the contents of the file as `[]byte` using `{{.Files.GetBytes}}`
 * `Capabilities`: A map-like object that contains information about the versions of Kubernetes (`{{.Capabilities.KubeVersion}}`, Tiller (`{{.Capabilities.TillerVersion}}`, and the supported Kubernetes API versions (`{{.Capabilities.APIVersions.Has "batch/v1"}}`)

 You'll also notice that our `if`, `else if`, `else`, and `end` statements start with a dash (`-`).
-That's Go template way of specifying that we want all empty space before the statement (if `-` is on the left) or after the statement (if `-` is on the right) to be removed.
+That's the Go template way of specifying that we want all empty space before the statement (when `-` is on the left) or after the statement (when `-` is on the right) to be removed.

 There's much more to Go templating that what we just explored.
 I'll comment on other use-cases as they come.
-For now, this should be enough to get you going and you are free to consult [template package documentation](https://golang.org/pkg/text/template/) for more info.
+For now, this should be enough to get you going.
+You are free to consult [template package documentation](https://golang.org/pkg/text/template/) for more info.
 For now, the important thing to note is that we have the `NOTES.txt` file that will provide useful post-installation information to those who will use our Chart.

 I mentioned `_helpers.tpl` as the source of custom functions and variables.
 Let's take a look at it.